Mark Leach's project involves meta analysis ("high-level

 - The Chemical Thesaurus reaction chemistry database can quite easily hold data on the top 1000 chemicals of commerce, including an outline of how they are produced.
 Much of this information is already in the database.

 - Students of chemistry are often confused about what exactly it is they are expected to know for examination purposes.
 This information can be specifically mapped to The Chemical Thesaurus reaction chemistry database.
-Work has already been carried out on the British A-level university entrance exam system, here, and this could be extended to AP and IB.

 - As The Chemical Thesaurus is now a web resource, there is no reason why individual academics or departments or institutions could not choose chemistry tailored to specific courses.